Shar Jackson: Early life

 Jackson was born in Boston, Massachusetts.
 Her mother is of mixed African-American and Puerto Rican heritage.

-Acting
+Career

 From 1996 to 2001, Jackson played the titular character's best friend, Niecy Jackson, on the UPN TV show Moesha (starring Brandy Norwood).
+The same year she played Carlene in the HBO film Grand Avenue.
 She has also appeared on The Parkers, The Bernie Mac Show, and My So-Called Life.
 In 1997, Jackson co-starred in the Nickelodeon movie Good Burger alongside Kel Mitchell and Kenan Thompson.

+Jackson was a member of the short-lived pop girl group, Mpulz, where she was also a writer.
+The group's only single, "The Journey," was included on The Princess Diaries soundtrack.

 She was also featured on the ABC reality series The Ex-Wives Club with Marla Maples and Angie Everhart.
 The show aimed to support people who had recently gone through separation or divorce.
 In 2009, Jackson was cast in the film I Do...
 I Did!.
 She also had a role in the 2009 dance-oriented film Steppin: The Movie.

 Jackson later appeared on the seventh season of VH1's Celebrity Fit Club: Boot Camp, which premiered in February 2010.
+In 2016, Jackson and her daughter, Cassie, partook in the Lifetime reality series The Mother/Daughter Experiment: Celebrity Edition.
+In 2023, she made her cameo in the Good Burger reboot, Good Burger 2.